ur-swe-fa24/main-project-jeck-inc/docs/design/DESIGN.md

 You will also store your PlantUML source files in this directory.

 ## Entity Sequence Diagram: User to UI ##
+- Each diagram describes an interaction between the User and the UI when accomplishing the following tasks.
+The Diagram are broken up into those which can be done with both the technical view and simple view, and those that must be done with the technical view.
 # Assinging a task #
  ![Entity Sequence Diagram](./SV_Assign_Tasks.png)